John Dawkins (South Australian politician): Suicide Prevention

-Additionally, John Dawkins was a major party in the drafting of the Suicide prevention Bill 2020.
+One of Dawkins' achievements was the signing of the national communications charter.
+Launched in 2018, this charter is a set of guiding principles that assists how professionals talk about and react to issues relating to mental health.
+Additionally, John Dawkins was a major part in the drafting of the Suicide prevention Bill 2020.
 This bill aimed to create legislative mechanisms that would reduce the impact of suicide.
-Measures in the bill include: